Chapter 8. Validation Lists

 The add-in activates List Editor that allows selecting values from lists in a comfortable way, including search.

-You may turn on/off the List Editor using the Options, Show List Editor Task Pane option.
+You can turn on/off the List Editor using the Options, Show List Editor Task Pane option.

 Let's create a validation list for the Company column.
 We must have the possibility to change values easily.